 What’s to Come

-Leaders of the Hoboken Connect plan to break ground in 2023, but the project has been in the works for 16 years.
+The overall project has been in the works for 16 years.
 Between budget approvals, community meetings, and partnership agreements, the final push to complete the agreement was a FY2023 budget earmark from the state of New Jersey.
 This project, which will take place in stages over several years, is a public-private partnership between NJ TRANSIT, LCOR, and the City of Hoboken.

 The project is made up of several elements, only some of which are contained within the terminal.
 The entire parcel involved in the project is 65 acres.
 The Hoboken Terminal will receive both aesthetic and structural upgrades, particularly in light of the damage done by Hurricane Sandy.
 Many unused spaces will be cleaned up and opened to the public, including several original architectural elements such as stained glass windows.
 The second floor of the terminal will be refurbished and available to use for NJ Transit purposes or cultural spaces like a museum or performance space.